Eastern Independent Schools of Melbourne

-The Eastern Independent Schools of Melbourne (EISM or EIS) are a group of twenty two independent secondary schools in Melbourne, Victoria, Australia.
+The Eastern Independent Schools of Melbourne (EISM) are a group of twenty one religious, independent secondary schools in Melbourne, Victoria, Australia.
 The schools compete against one another in sporting competitions.

 History

 The first instance of the Independent Schools in the Eastern suburbs of Melbourne coming together is in 1964 as the Eastern Independent Schools Association.
 Initially the competition was for boys only, and the only sport offered was Australian Rules Football.
 It developed rapidly to include Athletics, Cross-Country and Swimming carnivals, Cricket, Tennis, and Debating.
 These competitions were held on Saturdays.
 The 1966 Swimming carnival was held at Croydon Memorial Pool on 5 March.
 Tennis, Softball and a Swimming carnival were contested for the first time in the 1971 season.
 The Boys by this stage had included Soccer, Basketball and Table Tennis into their sporting fixtures.

 Cultural Component

 Part of the original intention of the EISM was for it to have a cultural component for the boys.
 This took the form of a Music Festival.
 Students from all schools would meet at a central venue and give a performance.
 The girls also had the opportunity to do this and also participate in a Drama festival which was discontinued in 1982 due to lack of interest.